This page is designed to answer the following questions:

 Liberty Protections Safeguards (formerly Deprivation of Liberty Safeguards)

 Liberty Protection Safeguards (LPS) protect the rights of individuals in care homes or hospitals that are deprived of their liberties, in their best interests, to be given the care and treatment they need.
-It ensures that there is a robust system in place for the authorisation of restrictive systems by a hospital manager, CCG or local authority and there are provisions legal recourse by affected individuals.
+It ensures that there is a robust system in place for the authorisation of restrictive systems by a hospital manager, CCG or local authority and there are provisions for legal recourse by affected individuals.